dhsouthbend/databases/sections/7-commonqueries.md

 # Querying your database

 Now that we have a decent-looking database, we can execute some queries to manipulate our data.
 For this section, we will be using the Python REPL, which allows you to interact with Python by entering one line of code at a time.
+We're also introducing a new library: Pandas.
+Pandas is a data analysis library used in many applications.

-At the command line, navigate to the directory where you are keeping the "firstdb.db" database, and type:
+At the command line, navigate to the directory where you are keeping the "first.db" database, and type:

 ```
 python